 Yes!
 In fact, we encourage creativity, and many teams in past Games have created custom designs for the Games.

 Assuming we have normal spring weather, the typical attire is basic athletic wear: Comfortable, breathable shorts, t-shirt, socks and sneakers.
-Gloves are also an option for the Tug of War and Wheelbarrow Race.
+Gloves are also an option for the Tug of War.

 Kinder thru 2nd grade parents and participants should plan on arriving at Bishop Lynch by 12:00 pm.
 Check your event schedule and map prior to arrival to determine which competition field you will report to first; we suggest that you arrive at that field no later than 12:20pm.
 The games on all fields will begin promptly at 12:30pm.
 While we do not expect parking issues this year thanks to our new split day format, please keep in mind that there are still approximately 750 kids and parents trying to get to arrive at the same place at approximately the same time.
 If you arrive before 12:00 pm, please remain in the bleachers so that the last minute field preparations can be completed.
-3rd thru 5th grade parents and participants should plan on arriving at Bishop Lynch by 4:30 pm.
-Check your event schedule and map prior to arrival to determine which competition field you will report to first; we suggest that you arrive at that field no later than 4:50pm.
-The games on all fields will begin promptly at 5:00pm.
-While we do not expect parking issues this year thanks to our new split day format, please keep in mind that there are still approximately 750 kids and parents trying to get to arrive at the same place at approximately the same time.
-If you arrive before 4:30 pm, please remain in the bleachers so that the last minute field preparations can be completed.
+3rd thru 5th grade parents and participants should plan on arriving at Bishop Lynch by 3:30 pm.
+Check your event schedule and map prior to arrival to determine which competition field you will report to first; we suggest that you arrive at that field no later than 3:50pm.
+The games on all fields will begin promptly at 4:00pm.
+If you arrive before 3:30 pm, please remain in the bleachers so that the last minute field preparations can be completed.

 Parents of Kinder thru 2nd grade participants may accompany their kids on the field and escort them from event to event.
 Please remember we have an all volunteer squad managing the games, so try to be helpful and kind.
 Parents of 3rd- 5th grade will not be permitted to stay on the fields during competition.
 Enjoy the view from the bleachers, cheer on your child’s team, visit our food trucks and enjoy the day!